trendmicro/terraform-provider-conformity/docs/guides/communication_setting/communication_setting_update.md

 page_title: "Update Communication Settings Guide"
 subcategory: "Communication Settings"
 description: |-
-  Provides instruction on how to update Communication Settings on Cloud Conformity using Terraform.
+  Provides instruction on how to update Communication Settings on Conformity using Terraform.
 ---

-# How To Update AWS and Cloud Conformity Resources
+# How To Update AWS and Conformity Resources
-Provides instruction on how to update Communication Settings on Cloud Conformity using Terraform.
+Provides instruction on how to update Communication Settings on Conformity using Terraform.

 #### Step 1